chanzuckerberg/czid-amr-manuscript-2024/data/README.md

 - To reproduce the downstream analysis on your local computer, put the results downloaded above into the same folder as the analysis scripts and the scripts will be able to find them.

+- A copy of the data downloaded from CZ ID, which was used for this manuscript, can be found in the [results folder](https://github.com/chanzuckerberg/czid-amr-manuscript-2024/tree/main/results) with names `amr_paper_2023_5929.zip` and `combined_amr_results.csv`.